Connect with us!

 Who Can Be Held Liable for Medical Malpractice?

-Licensed healthcare providers in Florida are legally responsible for negligence under Florida’s medical malpractice statute.
-They include:
+All licensed healthcare providers in Florida are legally responsible for negligence under Florida’s medical malpractice statute.
+They include

 • Nurses